karttur/speclib-db/_posts/2024/2024-01-21-speclib_model-db.markdown

 - spectralmodel (target feature, name, title, campaign etc),
 - modelinfourl (extended information and url links for each model),
-- spectraprepsteps (boolean options for preparatory steps for transforming, correcting and extracting spectral data),
+- spectraprepsteps (boolean options for preparatory steps for correcting, transforming and extracting spectral data),
 - spectrafitsteps (boolean options for harmonisation, correction and information enhancement of prepared spectral data),
-- featureselectionsteps (boolean options for ML feature selection and [further] dimension reduction)
+- featureselectsteps (boolean options for ML feature selection and [further] dimension reduction),
-- model (hyperparameter settings for best fitted models, reporting of feature importance and model validation)
+- modelarguments (hyperparameter settings for best fitted models, reporting of feature importance and model validation),
-- parametertypecode (list of hyperparameters, coding and settings)
+- parametertypecode (final model list of hyperparameters and settings, and plots),
+- modelcovariates (final model selected covariates),
-- modelkfoldresults (model statistical performance and plots for best fitted models)
+- modelkfoldresults (model statistical performance and plots for best fitted models),
 - modeltraintestresults (model statistical performance and plots for best fitted models), and
-- publishedmodel (models published for independent prediction)
+- publishedmodel (models published for independent prediction).

 Each of the optional boolean processes listed in the tables:
 - spectraprepsteps,
 - spectrafitsteps, and
-- featureselectionsteps.
+- featureselectsteps.

 are specified in separate tables that then link to a set of other schemas and tables.